 While it does have its flaws, we must give PureVPN credit for the pure (no pun intended!) number of concurrent connections that it allows.
 It beats NordVPN in this area fair and square.

 We have already listed which devices and systems you can protect with your NordVPN app.
 Now, let’s take a look at the app itself.

 Once you are down with the installation and you log in, the first thing you will see is a big map of the world.
-This is NordVPN's way of presenting you with a server list so that you can connect to anywhere you want.
+This is NordVPN’s way of presenting you with a server list so that you can connect to VPN server locations anywhere you want.

 Not only that, but you can easily see where exactly you have connected to, instead of trying to remember where a specific country or location is.

-We like this simplistic nature but if geography isn't your strong point, there's an additional country listing to the side helping you connect where you want.
+We like this simplistic nature, but if geography isn’t your strong point, there’s an additional country listing to the side to help you connect where you want.